 Alere has grown significantly through what can only be described as an acquisition rampage.
 Since 2003 the company has bought up consumer and professional-grade diagnostic product lines and entire companies to establish its dominance in the diagnostics market.
 Acquisitions brought in diagnostics for home use, point-of-care tests, drug and parasite screening products, and cholesterol and cancer diagnostics among others.
 To reflect its growing diversification, the company changed its name to Alere in 2010 and rebranded many of its products and services.

 In 2013 the company was awarded a grant of up to $21.6 million and debt financing of as much as $20.6 million from the Bill & Melinda Gates Foundation to fund the development of a tuberculosis assay.
 The same year it made five acquisitions and launched the first FDA-approved point-of-care HIV test to detect all sub-types of the virus.

 Mergers and Acquisitions

-In 2013 Alere acquired Epocal, a Canadian maker of blood analysis systems, for $166 million; the deal was first arranged in 2010 when the companies struck a five-year distribution agreement for Epocal's Epoc blood analysis system for blood gas and electrolyte testing at the point-of-care (hospitals and physicians' offices).
-Previously, late in 2012 the company bought Arriva Medical, a provider of diabetes testing supplies to individuals in their homes for about $65 million.
+In 2013 Alere's big buy was Epocal, a Canadian maker of blood analysis systems, for $166 million; the deal was first arranged in 2010 when the companies struck a five-year distribution agreement for Epocal's Epoc blood analysis system for blood gas and electrolyte testing at the point-of-care (hospitals and physicians' offices).

 Alere expanded its toxicology business in 2012 when it acquired employee drug testing firm eScreen for some $270 million.
 The purchase added an automated technology platform that allows for optical scanning of urine samples, with results reported electronically to employers within minutes of testing.
 Other recent purchases include Avee Laboratories, a privately-owned provider of drug testing services based in Tampa, Florida.